 Tuition and fees are due each semester at or before the time of registration and form an integral part of registration.
+For information on the deferment of tuition and fees, please see the Deferment of Tuition and Fees section below.

 AUS accepts the following methods of payment:

-- · cash in UAE Dirhams (AED) only
+- cash in UAE Dirhams (AED) only

 - checks drawn on local banks in UAE Dirhams (If two or more checks return due to insufficient funds, checks will no longer be accepted.)

-- · banker's drafts in UAE Dirhams
+- banker's drafts in UAE Dirhams

 - credit cards (including online payment)

 - direct transfers to Sharjah Islamic Bank Account No. 0029-200170-001 (student's name and ID number must be noted on transfer)

-A charge of 500 AED is added if a check is returned for insufficient funds.
+A charge of AED 500 is added if a check is returned for insufficient funds or if a credit card authorization payment is declined.

 All student financial transactions with the university are processed through the Student Accounts Office located on the mezzanine floor of the Main Building.
-Questions concerning student accounts should be directed to the Student Accounts Office by calling 515 2233 or sending e-mail to studentaccounts@aus.edu.
+Questions concerning student accounts should be directed to the Student Accounts Office by calling 515 2282/515 2039 or sending an e-mail to studentaccounts@aus.edu.